On this page

 Note: Use only asymmetric keys with DPoP.
 See Asymmetric Encryption: Definition, Architecture, Usage (opens new window).

-For testing purposes only, you can use the simple JWK generator (opens new window) to generate a key pair.
+For testing purposes only, you can use this simple JWK generator (opens new window) to generate a key pair.
 Follow these steps if you use the simple JWK generator:

 Create the JSON Web Token

-Create the DPoP JWT (opens new window).
-A JWT is a compact, URL-safe way to represent claims transferred between two parties.
-The most common use case for JWTs is to declare the scope of the access token.
-A DPoP JWT includes a header and payload with claims, and then you sign the JWT with the private key from the previous section.
+Create a DPoP proof JWT (opens new window).
+A DPoP proof JWT includes a header and payload with claims, and then you sign the JWT with the private key from the previous section.

-- In the HEADER section, build the JWT header by including the public key from the public/private key pair that you created in the previous section.
+2. Build the JWT header in the HEADER section.
+Include the public key from the public/private key pair generated in the previous section.

 {